tmbenhura/laravel-email-database-log/README.md

 ## Upgrade from 5.0.3 to 5.1.0 - BREAKING CHANGE

+IMPORTANT - please upgrade to 5.2.1 right away as there are some fixes for the 5.1.0 upgrade.
+I was hastly and missed some issues which are corrected in 5.2.1.

 As email log attachments might quickly grow to large size you'd want to use some external storage to save them.
 To enable this we need to utilize the Laravel's Filesystem.
 Follow the guide below if you were using the 5.0.3 and wish to upgrade to 5.1.0.